smart-edge-open/specs/doc/openness_howto.md

 - User has access to a HTTPS server providing a downloadable copy of Docker container image or VM image.
 - A saved copy of Docker image for OpenVino 'consumer' and 'producer' application in a location accessible by above HTTPS server.

-> Note: Refer to "Docker Images Creation" in the "OpenVINO Sample Application in OpenNESS - README.md file" under <edge_apps>/build/openvino for instructions on how to build the image for the application and how to enable different modes of execution for Producer application (ie. CPU or HDDL support).
-For instructions on how to configure Edge Node for deployment of OpenVINO sample application with support for HDDL devices refer to section '7.3.6' of README.md file in <edge_node> repository.
+> Note: Refer to "Docker Images Creation" in the "OpenVINO Sample Application in OpenNESS - README.md file" under <edgeapps>/build/openvino for instructions on how to build the image for the application and how to enable different modes of execution for Producer application (ie. CPU or HDDL support).
+For instructions on how to configure Edge Node for deployment of OpenVINO sample application with support for HDDL devices refer to section '7.3.6' of README.md file in <edgenode> repository.

 The following steps need to be done to deploy the OpenVinoConsumer application:
 - From UI go to "APPLICATIONS" tab.